 Here’s a description of the exhibit from the Field Museum’s Website:

 In the early 1930s, the Field Museum commissioned sculptor Malvina Hoffman to create bronze sculptures for an exhibition called The Races of Mankind.
 Hoffman, who trained under Auguste Rodin, traveled to many parts of the world for an up-close look at the “racial types” her sculptures were meant to portray.

 By the time the exhibition was deinstalled more than 30 years later, more than 10 million people had seen it—as well as its misguided message that human physical differences could be categorized into distinct “races.”

 Today, 50 of Hoffman’s sculptures are back on display—with a new narrative—in Looking at Ourselves: Rethinking the Sculptures of Malvina Hoffman.
 This exhibition closely examines the nuance and beauty that defines the person and inspiration behind each sculpture.

 Looking at Ourselves takes a hard look at the 1933 exhibition.
 More than 80 years later, our cultural and scientific notions of race have changed—but the consequences of racial ideologies persist.

 This exhibit was a fascinating look back at how, only 85 years ago, it was the educated opinion that people of different races acted differently from one another because of some difference in their make up.
 There are no pulled punches when talking of the exhibit that was on display for more than three decades, where sculptures were only identified by their area of origin, such as “Pueblo Woman.”

 Looking at the sculptures today, it is evident that the sculptor, Malvina Hoffman, viewed these people as individuals.
 Her detail in crafting the over 100 sculptures for the exhibit is amazing.
-These are as much pieces of art as they are historical documents.
+These are pieces of art as well as historical documents.